-An Autistic Woman Explains Common Autism Characteristics, Misconceptions, and the Neurodiversity Movement
+An Autistic Woman Explains Common Autism Characteristics and Misconceptions

 Basics- What is autism?

-Autism is a neurological pervasive developmental disorder.
-That means it is a different way of thinking and growing that affects every part of a person’s life.
+Autism is a pervasive developmental disorder.
+It is a condition that affects every part of a person’s life.
 Autism is diagnosed by looking at the three ‘pillars’ of autism:

 - Repetitive behavior